Why do you need a “be careful” warning message when you’ve already error proofed something? For liability’s sake?

 The second form of error proofing is much more effective — the plug and port are asymmetrical.
 It seems pretty impossible to insert it the wrong way, even if you forced it.
 That’s the smarter way of designing things — make it truly impossible to do something the wrong way.
 So is the “IMPORTANT” reminder unnecessary?
 Seems like it.

 This reminded me of a similar situation I saw in a hospital laboratory.
 They had two pieces of testing instrumentation, both from the same vendor.
 The one instrument (ironically, the newer one) had no error proofing.
-It was possible to load a rack of test tubes (pictured left) backward, which would have jammed up the instrument.
+It was possible to load a rack of test tubes (pictured below) backward, which would have jammed up the instrument.

 The loading chute for the older instrument (again, this manufacturer had taken a step BACKWARD in the new generation) was error proofed brilliantly.
 See the angled corner in the lower left side of the slot?
 It’s shaped perfectly so the rack cannot be loaded backward.
 Just like my DC power adapter.
 No need for a warning or a caution or a “Be Careful!”
 It’s not as “pretty” as the new instrument, but it’s more effective.
 More “elegant,” you might say.